Klematisy/vladoom/README.md

 # vladoom

-If you want to compile my program, you need installed cmake and put this commands in terminal of repos directory
+If you want to compile and run my program, you need to have installed cmake on your computer and you need to put this commands in terminal of repos directory

 ```
 cmake -S . -B build